-A 2013 population study conducted by Gardosi et al. evaluated the main risk factors associated with stillbirth in an unspecified multi-ethnic English maternity population within the West Midlands.
-Prospective data collected by midwives and doctors were collected between 2009 to 2011.
-A total of 92, 218 cases of singleton births were reviewed which resulted in 91,829 live births and 389 stillbirths.
-Although the stillbirth rate is miniscule in comparison to live births, Gardosi et al. (2013) noted that this figure translated to a rate of 4.2/1000 singleton births compared to the nationally recognized stillbirth rate during the same time period was 3.9-4.1/1000 singleton births.
-The researchers' work investigated the role of demographic, social and medical risk factors and how that could contribute to the incidence of stillbirths.
+A 2013 population study conducted by Garosi and et al. evaluated the main risk factors associated with stillbirth in an unspecified multi-ethnic English maternity population within the West Midlands.
+Their work investigated the role of demographic, social and medical risk factors and how that could contribute to the incidence of stillbirths.
 African, African-Caribbean, Indian and first-generation migrants from Pakistan were significantly associated with higher stillbirth rates.
 This meant that each of the main minority groups within this population-based study had an increased risk of stillbirth.
 Women who were or had a partner who was unemployed along with women who lived in disadvantaged areas also had an elevated risk of stillbirth.
 Experiencing mental health issues was a considerable risk factor reported by over 11% of the mothers.
 Garosi et al. (2013) attribute it to research that has found a link between poor mental health and poor lifestyle choices such as substance use in pregnancy and poor antenatal health seeking behaviours (King-Hele et al., 2009).
 However, the highest risk of stillbirth was found in pregnancies with foetal growth restriction.
-Often, foetal growth restriction does not begin to show until the third trimester which illuminates that within this population early detection has the potential to reduce the leading risk factor (Gardosi et al., 2013).
-Gardosi et al.'s (2013) findings matched the findings of Flenady et al., (2011), however foetal growth restriction, which is difficult to predict and recognize in pregnancy, was determined to be the single largest contributor to an increased risk for stillbirth.
+Often, foetal growth restriction doesn't begin to show until the third trimester which illuminates that within this population early detection has the potential to reduce the leading risk factor (Gardosi et al., 2013).
+Gardosi et al.'s (2013) findings matched the findings of Flenady et al., (2011), however foetal growth restriction, which is difficult to predict and recognize in pregnancy, was determined to be the single largest contributor to an increased risk for stillbirth

-A population-based retrospective study from 2000 to 2007 which analysed 20,433 singleton births by Seaton et al. (2012), socioeconomic inequalities in overall and cause-specific stillbirth rates in England were examined over an 8-year period.
-Researchers found the overall stillbirth rate was 44/10,000 births with no change throughout the time period.
+A population-based retrospective study by Seaton et al. (2012), socioeconomic inequalities in overall and cause-specific stillbirth rates in England were examined over an 8-year period.
 Rates of stillbirth were twice as high in the most deprived area compared with the least deprived area, showing no evidence of a change over time.
 Despite emerging research, little is known about differences in the deprivation gap by specific causes of stillbirth within the UK (Seaton et al., 2012).
 The study's findings concluded that antepartum haemorrhage, congenital anomalies, and pre-eclampsia were main risk factors for deprived areas which confirmed trends in stillbirth rates that have been found around the world (Guildea et al., 2001; Centre for Maternal and Child Enquires, 2010).

 The absence of antenatal education has been shown to heighten the risk of stillbirth (Flenady et al., 2011; Yudkin, Wood & Redman, 1987).
 Work by Heazell et al., (2021) found that attending antenatal care classes was a way in which mothers could actively reduce the risk of stillbirth because they were more aware of risk factors and preventative measures.
 However, minority ethnic women face additional barriers in accessing these services (Garcia et al., 2015) compared to their white-British counterparts.
 For example, pregnant women may not have access to interpreters which prevents them from addressing their healthcare needs (El Ansari et al., 2009).
 Expecting mothers may feel uncomfortable being cared for by male healthcare staff (Garcia et al., 2015).
 For some families, they might be unaware how they access antenatal care within the NHS which may lead to late bookings in maternity services and therefore increase the odds of perinatal loss (Tucker et al., 2010).
-In contrast, a shortage of government funding into maternity services has meant there are fewer midwifery staff and therefore decreased antenatal education provision Royal College of Midwives (RCM, 2022).
+In contrast, a shortage of government funding into maternity services has meant there are fewer midwifery staff and therefore decreased antenatal education provision (RCOM, 2022).